peka01/helpdoc/ntr-test/docs/en/vouchers.md

 **What happens if I mark attendance by mistake?
 Cancel the attendance immediately and you will get the card back.

-**If I miss a training session, will I get my card back?
+**If I miss a training session, can I get my card back?
-Only if you marked attendance and then canceled it.
+Only if you have marked attendance and then canceled it.
 Have you never marked attendance?
 Then no card will be used.